 A good way to assess financial soundness is to obtain—and check—references.
 Ask for the names of major materials suppliers; then ask them how much credit they commonly extend and about the contractor’s recent payment performance.

 You’re likely to get two types of warranties: one on materials from the manufacturer, another on workmanship from the roofer.
-Many manufacturers also offer extended warranty protection.
+Manufacturers also offer extended warranty protection.

-The materials warranties offered by the major shingle manufacturers are very similar.
-Asphalt composite shingle manufacturers, for example, agree to pay for the cost—including labor—to repair or replace shingles proven to be “defective.”
-The duration of the warranty varies with the quality of shingles.
-A manufacturer’s warranty generally begins with a specified period of time (for example, five years) during which the warranty covers the entire cost of replacing defective shingles.
+The warranties offered by shingle manufacturers are very similar to one another.
+They agree to pay for the cost—including labor—to repair or replace shingles only if they are proven to be “defective”—which is a somewhat unlikely risk.
+Don’t assume lengthy warranty periods cover you against all leaks and other common problems, or even that you will be protected long-term from product defects.
+A manufacturer’s warranty generally begins with a specified time period (for example, five years) during which the warranty covers the entire cost of replacing defective shingles.
 After the initial period, the manufacturer’s exposure is reduced on a pro rata basis each year for the remainder of the warranty’s duration.

 Because these statements can be unclear, be specific.
 Will you recover costs or have work redone for free only if you can prove things were done improperly or just if the roof leaks?
 And if workmanship is defective, does the contractor have to provide materials in addition to labor?